This article was updated on Aug. 30, 2018.

 How Technology Will Impact Management Practices

-The cutting edge of innovation involves replacing human services with what Peter Reinhart (CEO of Segment) calls a "software layer."
-These technologies can take over positions traditionally reserved for "middle management," such as the distribution of tasks.
+The cutting edge of innovation involves replacing human services with technologies that can take over positions traditionally reserved for "middle management," such as the distribution of tasks.
 Many CHROs have already benefited from similar software layers as consumers, for example, the apps used by Uber and Lyft.

 While algorithms and software won't replace all leadership, they have the potential to create shifts in position descriptions over the next decade.
 As automation replaces tasks that have traditionally been reserved for management, the work performed by department heads will change as a result.
 CHROs should be aware of how this upcoming change could impact their workforce.